North Center Point Rd.- Railroad to FIsher St.

 CEDAR RAPIDS, IA

-76th Street is a two-lane minor arterial in the heart of the College Community School District campus.
+Seventy-sixth Street is a two-lane minor arterial in the heart of the College Community School District campus, on the southeast side of Cedar Rapids, IA.

 EAST CEMETERY RD.
 RECONSTRUCTION

-This project involved reconstruction of 2,150 linear feet of rural seal coat street to a 24 foot wide street with adjacent 10 foot wide trail.
-The trail portion included a 4 foot buffer area which created a total pavement width of 38 feet.
+This project involved reconstruction of 2,150 linear feet of rural seal coat street to a tweny-four foot wide street with adjacent ten foot wide trail.
+The trail portion included a four-foot buffer area which created a total pavement width of thirty-eight feet.

 Ditches were partially filled in by including a subdrain system that acts as a storm system to convey street runoff.
 Alternate bids were received for lighting and asphalt pavement.

 The other portion of the project was to greatly improve the drainage in the area that backed up and flooded front yards along the corridor during minor storm events.
-Phase 1 of the project included dual 36” storm pipes which conveyed the runoff to a swale eventually to Prairie Creek.
-Phase 2 included upgraded culverts and improvements to existing drainage way.
+Phase One of the project included dual 36” storm pipes which conveyed the runoff to a swale eventually to Prairie Creek.
+Phase Two included upgraded culverts and improvements to existing drainage way.

 Due to the existing residential and commercial properties along the corridor, coordination with property owners was critical.
 Staging was developed to keep one-way traffic open at all times.
 Temporary parking was provided for residents during drive reconstruction.
 Hall & Hall also obtained several temporary easements from land owners for construction purposes.